LordUnicorn31/Random_map_generation/README.md

 ## Cool, but how can I apply this to my own games?
 (Programming)

 Now that we have our design done we will proceed to programm the game.
 In this example we will use the "random" library from visual studio.

+We will keep with our dungeon example:

+We will create data structures that will contain the tiles and the direction of the tiles.
+Then we will create a Map class that will have all the functions related to getting and setting the cells of the map and the tiles.

+After that we will create a call called MakeDungeon that will contain a set of different functions to create each feature of the dungeon (rooms, corridors etc...) and with the random functions from C++ we will create a map that randomly puts either rooms or corridors

 ### Links and references